silentdiverchris/Jiminy/README.md

 ## Console application
 Currently it runs from a Windows console, you can see activity and progress messages displayed there.

-At some point when it stabilises I may write a service shell for it, so it runs as a Windows Service but for now it's not really a priority.
+At some point when it stabilises I may write a service shell for it, so it runs as a Windows service but for now it's not really a priority.

-=b:eve-enh= Implement Jiminy as a Windows service
+=b:eve-enh:p:low= Implement Jiminy as a Windows service

 ## Updating source tags from the HTML display
 There is no updating of the source tags from the HTML.
-You must go to the source MarkDown file, change it there and refresh the browser to see the regenerated HTML file.
+You must go to the source file, change it there and refresh the browser to see the regenerated HTML file.

 The name of the source file and the line number the tag was found on are shown for each item.